mramdass/LAST-with-UI/README.md

 # LAST-with-UI
-This tool is meant to be used to generate evidence files for LAST LAST Evidence File Generator (C) 2015 Munieshwar Ramdass
+This tool is meant to be used to generate evidence files for LAST Legal Aid Statistical Tool (C) 2015 Munieshwar Ramdass

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by